MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XXV-Employee-Benefits-Security-Administration-Department-Labor/subchapter-G-Administration-Enforcement-Under-Employee-Retirement-Income-Security-Act-1974/part-2560-Rules-Regulations-Administration-Enforcement/section-2560.503-1.md

 (iv) A description of the plan's review procedures and the time limits applicable to such procedures, including a statement of the claimant's right to bring a civil action under section 502(a) of the Act following an adverse benefit determination on review;

-(v) In the case of an adverse benefit determination by a group health plan -
+(v) In the case of an adverse benefit determination by a group health plan—

 (A) If an internal rule, guideline, protocol, or other similar criterion was relied upon in making the adverse determination, either the specific rule, guideline, protocol, or other similar criterion; or a statement that such a rule, guideline, protocol, or other similar criterion was relied upon in making the adverse determination and that a copy of such rule, guideline, protocol, or other criterion will be provided free of charge to the claimant upon request; or